-Planning Implementation, Large Jurisdiction California Coastal National Monument
+Planning Implementation, Large Jurisdiction California Coastal National Monument Resource Management Plan (Bureau of Land Management)

 The Coastal Resource Management Plan is built on four principles: Preservation (the "management focus"); Landscape (the "ecosystem focus"); Partnerships (the "collaborative focus"); and Communities (the "local focus").
 While most planners can plan for only a few miles along the California coast, the Bureau of Land Management had the daunting task of protecting 1,100 miles of coastline, from mean high-tide to the 12 mile limit, and coordinating with jurisdictions up and down the coast.
 The Coastal Resource Management Plan succeeds by thinking big and acting small.
 It seeks a high level of clarity and focuses on details.
 It documents the locations of over 20,000 geologic formations that create unique habitat along the California coast.